chamo1116/leet_code_sf/README.md

 ## Detailed Implementation.

-- Before implement the solution first validate the constraints with the following code:
+- Before implementing the solution first validate the constraints with the following code:

 ```
 # Validate contraints